DLXPlugins/simple-comment-editing/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.0.1 =
+Resolving a fatal error caused by folder name capitalization.

 = 3.0.0 =
 Comment editing now allows you to edit WooCommerce reviews, including the rating.